 Wildfire-Associated Debris Flows

 Washingtonians who live on or below hillsides—especially in areas impacted by recent wildfires—should be aware that the rainy season and summer storms increase the chances of potentially dangerous debris flows.
-The Washington Geological Survey’s Wildfire-Associated Landslide Emergency Response Team (WALERT) conducts rapid debris flow hazard assessments in areas recently burned by wildfires.
-Click on the Reports icon below to see the available WALERT assessment reports.
+The Washington Geological Survey (WGS) Post-Wildfire Debris Flow Program conducts rapid debris flow hazard assessments in areas recently burned by wildfires, and monitors the areas for debris flow activity for years after the wildfire.
+Click on the Reports icon below to see the available assessment reports.

 What is a debris flow?